Toronto Magnetic and Meteorological Observatory: Relocation

 The observatory viewed looking north-northeast, with Hart House in the background.
 The rotation of the tower is more obvious here: compare the location of the windows with the images above.

 The Cooke telescope at its current location in the Canada Science and Technology Museum.

 By the 1890s, the observatory had become crowded by the rapidly growing university.
-Electrification of the tramways along College Street just to the south, and the large quantities of metal used in the modern buildings surrounding the site threw off the instruments.
-A new magnetic observatory opened in 1898 in Agincourt, at that time largely empty fields, (found on later maps on the north end of George Forfar farm east of Midland Avenue near Highway 401 or where Health Canada Protection Branch building resides today) leaving the downtown campus location with its meteorological and solar observation duties.
+Electrification of the streetcar line along College Street just to the south, and the large quantities of metal used in the modern buildings surrounding the site threw off the instruments.
+A new magnetic observatory opened in 1898 in Agincourt, at that time largely empty fields, (found on later maps on the north end of George Forfar farm east of Midland Avenue near Highway 401 or where Health Canada Protection Branch building resides today) leaving the St. George campus location with its meteorological and solar observation duties.

 By 1907, new university buildings completely surrounded the observatory; dust from the construction clogged meteorological instruments, and at night electric lighting made astronomical work impossible.
 The Meteorological Office decided to abandon the site and move to a new building at the north end of campus at 315 Bloor Street West, trading the original Observatory to the University in exchange for the new parcel of land.
 There was some discussion regarding what to do with the Cooke telescope, since the Meteorological Office had little use for this purely astronomical instrument.
 No other use was immediately forthcoming, and the telescope moved along with the Meteorological Office to their new Bloor Street Observatory.